-The following is a list of the number of staff underutilized in the affirmative action units by ethnicity, and females.
+The following is a list of staff underutilized in the affirmative action units by ethnicity and gender.
 Our analysis separates the levels of faculty (i.e. Professorial, Instructor, Lecturer) wherever at least 5 persons exist in each level.
 It also separates the Non-Instructional from Instructional staff category.
-The Affirmative Action units listed below are those groups, consisting of 5 or more, in which underutilization still exists, as identified by the Fall 2007 Utilization Analysis:

-STAFF CATEGORY
+The Affirmative Action units listed below are those groups, consisting of 5 or more, in which underutilization exists, as identified by the Fall 2008 Utilization Analysis:

-UNDERUTILIZATION
+STAFF CATEGORY UNDERUTILIZATION